taronull/ayu-obsidian/README.md

 4. Find **Themes** section and click _Manage_
 5. Filter for ***Ayu Light & Mirage***
 6. Click _Install and use_

+Or, manually download this repo in your `.obsidian/themes`

 # Ayu